ietf-wg-cellar/matroska-specification/chapters.md

 `Simple Chapters` where a chapter start time is used as marker in the timeline only.
 An `Edition` can be more complex with `Ordered Chapters` where a chapter end time stamp is additionally used or much more complex with `Linked Chapters`.
-The Matroska Chapters system can also have a menu structure, borrowed from the DVD menu system [@?DVD-Video], or have it's own Native Matroska menu structure.
+The Matroska Chapters system can also have a menu structure, borrowed from the DVD menu system [@?DVD-Video], or have its own Native Matroska menu structure.

 ## EditionEntry